empicano/aiomqtt/README.md

 async def main():
     # we 💛 context managers.
 Let's create a stack to help us manage them.
-    async with AsyncExitStack() as stack:
+    async with contextlib.AsyncExitStack() as stack:
         # keep track of the asyncio tasks that we create, so that
         # we can cancel them on exit
         tasks = set()